-sing a SEIR model (Susceptible-Exposed-Infectious-Recovered), SCOR teams have developed an app that maps the spread of the epidemic.
+Sing a SEIR model (Susceptible-Exposed-Infectious-Recovered), SCOR teams have developed an app that maps the spread of the epidemic.
 The SEIR epidemiological modeling tool also helps to anticipate location-specific developments of the crisis, and the flexibility of the tool makes it possible to efficiently measure the impacts of the disease on a given population.
 Because this app is 100% internally developed, SCOR 's teams can react quickly to new data as they acquire it, readily adapting the app - thanks to the tool's flexible architecture - to different countries and settings.
 The app integrates SCOR's in-depth knowledge of local markets in all the countries where our clients are established, for example to help understand the spread of the virus, predict multiple scenarios over time, simulate future waves, and assess the potential overload of hospitals.
 This enables the model to provide location-specific analysis of the situation as well as response actions.

-current research on Covid-19.
-Our teams share this knowledge freely through transmission speed of the virus, from the Understanding a population's mortality is SCOR to engage in fully transparent discussions around the rationale behind our underwriting position. and close monitoring of the latest developments, however, there are still SCOR's Knowledge Community ready to calibrate it using relevant, together has enabled quick modification of the model to track the rollout of vaccination, for example, as well as the new, much more contagious strains of the disease remains pertinent for our teams and our clients.
+SCOR's epidemiologists are a precious share this knowledge freely through The SCOR SEIR app also integrates emergence of clusters to non-medical SCOR to engage in fully transparent our underwriting position.
+Despite extensive modeling expertise SCOR's Knowledge Community granular data.
+This agile way of working together has enabled guick modification of the model to track the rollout of effects side by side, we can ensure that our forecast of the development of the disease remains pertinent for our teams and our clients.